Reviewed by: HU Medical Review Board | Last reviewed: March 2023

-Prevalite is a prescription medication that binds to the excess bile acid in the intestines so it can pass out of the body.6 Prevalite may be considered for the treatment of diarrhea with IBS after patients have tried Imodium (Loperamide).7 It comes in a powder that must be mixed with fluids or food and can be taken before or with meals.
+Prevalite is a prescription drug that binds to the excess bile acid in the intestines so it can pass out of the body.7 Prevalite may be considered for the treatment of diarrhea with IBS after people have tried Imodium (loperamide).8 It comes in a powder that must be mixed with fluids or food and can be taken before or with meals.

-Other Treatment Options for IBS
+Other treatment options for IBS

-Most patients with IBS find a combination of treatment approaches work best to manage their symptoms.
+Most people with IBS find a combination of treatment approaches work best to manage their symptoms.
 Other treatment options to consider include adding fiber or probiotics, making dietary changes, reducing stress, adding exercise, or using complementary or alternative treatments.